Timing-based mass measurement of exotic long-lived particles at the FCC-ee: The simulation setup

 \subsection{The IDEA detector and its simulation}

 The IDEA detector concept is a proposal for a general-purpose detector for the FCC-ee.
 The design includes an inner detector composed of 5 Monolithic silicon pixel (MAPS) layers followed by a high-transparency and high-resolution drift chamber.
-For the study described in this paper it is assumed that a timing layer is located around the inner tracker at a distance of 2~m from the interaction point, allowing the measurement of the arrival time of charged particles with a resolution of a few tens of picoseconds.
+We assume the presence of a timing layer positioned around the inner tracker at an approximate radius of 2 meters from the interaction point.
+A silicon wrapper employing Resistive Silicon Detector technology has been proposed for this purpose to enhance the drift chamber’s capabilities.
+This addition would effectively improve particle identification by providing precise spatial tracking along with timing measurements, achieving time resolutions on the order of tens of picoseconds, as documented in \cite{Cartiglia:2023izc}.
 A superconducting solenoid producing a 2~T magnetic field surrounds the inner detector.
 Outside the solenoid is a high-resolution dual-readout fibre calorimeter, preceded by two preshower layers built with $\mu$-rwell technology, and followed by three $\mu$-rwell layers for muon detection, embedded in the return yoke of the solenoid.

 The present analysis relies on the parameterised simulation in \verb+DELPHES+ of the inner detector for the estimate of the tracking and vertexing performance of IDEA.
 The vertex detector is simulated as 5 cylindrical layers with radius between 1.2 and 31.5 cm with 2-D readout, and resolution $3~\mu$m except the outermost layer with a resolution of $7~\mu$m, and 3 disks in each of the forward/backward regions with a resolution of $7~\mu$m.
 The drift chamber is modelled as 112 co-axial layers, arranged in 24 identical azimuthal sectors, at alternating-sign stereo angles ranging from 50 to 250 mrad, and an assumed resolution on the single measurement of $100~\mu$m.
 The chamber has a length of 4 meters, and covers the radius between 34~cm and 2~m, yielding full tracking efficiency for polar angles $\theta$ larger than about $10$ degrees.
 The DELPHES simulation software relies on a full description of the geometry of the IDEA vertex detector and drift chamber and accounts for the finite detector resolution and for the multiple scattering in each tracker layer.
 It turns charged particles emitted within the angular acceptance of the tracker into five-parameter tracks (the helix parameters that describe the trajectory of the particle, including the transverse and longitudinal impact parameters), and determines the full covariance matrix of these parameters.
 Vertexes are reconstructed using these tracks as input, based on a simple $\chi^2$ minimisation with constraints, yielding 3D vertexes with their $\chi^2$ and covariance matrix.
 More details on the vertexing code used here can be found in ~\cite{Bedeschi_vertexing}.